chiptopher/pear/README.md

         return self.name.reverse()
 ```

-Using `pear` you can accomplush this.
+Using `pear` you can accomplish this.

 ## Usage